JavaMuller/hive-test-harness/README.md

 To execute you'll need the following:
 * Java 1.7 installed
 * Maven installed (use latest)
-* A running HDP 2.2 cluster.
-I like to use [Vagrant](https://www.vagrantup.com/) to install my cluster locally instead of the sandbox.
-A `Vagrantfile` file is included in the root of the project.
-If you don't use the included `Vagrantfile`, make sure you update `src/main/resources/application.properties` with your cluster info.
-To use install vagrant and run `vagrant up` in the root of the project.
+* A running HDP 2.2 cluster

 ## Getting Started